 The Detective Bureau is made up of highly qualified team of Investigators and Supervisors who each possess unique skills and experiences that make them excellent investigators.

-The Detective Bureau is also the home of the Chemung County Drug Enforcement Unit.
+The Detective Bureau is also the home of the Elmira Police Department Drug Enforcement Unit.
 These talented investigators work hand in hand with the New York State Police as well as other Police agencies in our community to combat the drug trade and the violence associated with illegal drugs.

 In the Detective Bureau you will also find the Victim Services Unit as well as the City of Elmira Youth Court.
 This group of dedicated professionals is committed to aiding crime victims and keeping the children of our community on the straight and narrow path to success.

-Drug Enforcement Unit: Investigators assigned to the Chemung County Drug Enforcement Unit are primarily focused on drug investigations: collecting evidence, executing search warrants, and arresting suspects.
+Drug Enforcement Unit: Investigators assigned to the Elmira Police Department Drug Enforcement Unit are primarily focused on drug investigations: collecting evidence, executing search warrants, and arresting suspects.